Skip to main content

 But that only covers one single position.
 If you have tiles with sprites that are offset by the transform-position of the tile sprite then that doesn't work.

-Scaled or position-shifted sprites are handled automatically IF the
+Scaled or position-shifted sprites are handled automatically.

 Since evaluating scaled sprites involves some computation and Tilemap access (to get the actual sprite transform) these are cached and evalutated when this SRS is updated.
 That occurs at EndOfFrame (using the Awaitable pump) or at PostLateUpdate when using the PlayerLoop pump.